bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 ### Controller

-Add this to the lsit of classes to use:
+Add this to the list of classes to use:

     use App\User;